Learn a language

 Popular languages to study at Massey

-Massey teaches Chinese, French, Japanese, Portuguese, Spanish, and te reo Māori – and English language skills for international students.
+Massey teaches Chinese, French, Japanese, Spanish, and te reo Māori – and English language skills for international students.

 Learning a language helps you engage with different people and cultures.
 It can also give you a competitive edge in industries such as: